 Postseason championships and tournament play are a great way to promote merchandise sales.
 These examples from Texas and Georgia are simple but effective.

-Georgia Tech has done a great job so far at building on their content for the postseason.
+Georgia Tech has done a great job building on its content for the postseason.
 The example on the left is an email sent after the ACC Championship that pushes traffic to their main content site and social media pages and promotes merchandise sales.

 The second email on the right was a follow-up email after both men's and women's basketball made the postseason.
 This email is a more targeted message promoting the program's success with donation asks to help support that success into the future.

 Virginia Tech had a similar strategy.
-They sent an initial email pushing their content site, a virtual pep rally before the tournament begins, and their Marketing Automation ticket interest form.
+They sent an initial email pushing their content site, a virtual pep rally before the tournament, and their Marketing Automation ticket interest form.
 They followed that email up with a soft-ask for donations following the success of both programs.

 Find New Leads

 The buzz around March Madness is a great time to push fans to your ticket interest forms on your website.
 Michigan makes it easy for fans to see and sign up for their 2021-22 men's basketball ticket interest form.

 Purdue took a similar approach by sending an email the day after selections pushing the waitlist for 2021-22 season tickets, a simple Marketing Automation form.

 Grow Your Database